F32Organization/Faithful32-1.7.10/README.md

 **Issues:**

 Have you found a bug or an outdated/broken texture that you want to let us know?
-Open an issue in this place: https://github.com/F32Organization/Faithful32-1.7.10/issues
+Open an issue.

 Have you found a bug or an outdated/broken texture and you want to help up to fix this?
 Read below!

 **Contributing:**

-Would you contribute to update/fix/help/add textures in this pack?
+Would you like to contribute to updating/adding textures to this pack?
 Simply follow these steps:

-1) Fork this repository and clone this on your Git Windows.
+1) Fork this repository and clone on your Git client.

-2) Make your changes in your fork and commit your changes on github with Github Windows.
+2) Make your changes in your fork and commit your changes to Github using your client.

-3) Make a Pull Request on main Faithful32-1.7.10 repository, possibly with a description of things you have changed/deleted/added.
+3) Make a pull request on this repository, with a description of things you have changed.

-4) You have Done.
+4) You are done.